Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - If you enable the DLSS Super Resolution and then disable it, other upsaclers won't work until the game is restarted with DLSS Super Resolution disabled.
 (I can't figure out what causes this problem)
   - Settings will not be saved when exiting/re-enterring the menu
   - Some settings do nothing at the moment

+## To do :
+  - Store the menu variable in a Gamesave Blueprint.
+When the save button will be clicked, it will copy all usefull variable value in it and when the menu is oppened, it will restore them from that Gamesave BP.
+I'm not sure that's the best way of doing it but I will try and exeperiment on it and see where it go.
+  - Add a lot more settings (full list not available atm because it's too long and not completed)